-In addition, NYC DOT recently completed a survey of all pedestrian ramps throughout the city to create a comprehensive inventory and an assessment of current conditions is currently underway.
-This effort will aid in the evaluation of existing conditions and help in the development of a prioritization model that will determine areas with greater need throughout the five boroughs.
+In addition, NYC DOT completed collecting data on all pedestrian ramps throughout the city.
+This effort will aid in the evaluation of existing conditions, support compliance analysis of ramps, and guide the development of a prioritization model that will determine areas with greater need throughout the five boroughs.

-NYC DOT is committed to the successful implementation of this program and towards this goal is addressing pedestrian ramp installations and upgrades through the following efforts:
+NYC DOT currently addresses pedestrian ramp installations and upgrades through the following efforts:

 - · When streets are resurfaced;

 - During the implementation of Street Improvement Projects;

 - When addressing sidewalk defects (Prior Notice Contracts);

-- As part of capital projects;
+- · As part of capital projects; and

-- Through a formalized complaint process.
+- · Through a formalized complaint process.

-Beyond these efforts, NYCDOT is also monitoring the work performed by private utilities, developers and contractors working on behalf of other City agencies.
+Beyond these efforts, NYC DOT is also monitoring the work performed by private utilities, developers and contractors working on behalf of other City agencies.